April Greiman: Career

 The Getty's marketing for 2024 PST ART: Art & Science Collide, an initiative with arts institutions across Southern California.

 In 1995, the US Postal Service issued a 32-cent Women's Suffrage commemorative stamp designed by Greiman to commemorate the Nineteenth Amendment to the United States Constitution (Women's Voting Rights).
 The stamp went on sale nationwide on August 28, 1995.
 The stamp was printed by Ashton-Potter USA, Ltd. (established in 1925 in Canada by the Ashton and Potter families) in the offset printing / intaglio (printmaking) process and is included in the collection of the National Postal Museum of the Smithsonian Institution.

 In 1997, Greiman and her husband, architect Michael Rotondi, purchased Miracle Manor, a 1940's motel in the Desert Hot Springs on top of Miracle Hill, with naturally hot and cold mineral springs discovered over 100 years ago.
 Innovatively restored and turned it into a retreat showcased their three-dimensional design as an oasis of the spirit with "pool and buildings with a purity equal to the desert's."
 Celebrating the subtle forms and textures of the desert, sky, and waters.

 In 2005, Greiman established her current Los Angeles-based design consultancy Made In Space.

 Teaching

 In 1982, Greiman became the Director of the Visual Communications Program of the California Institute of the Arts' design department.
 In 1992, she was adjunct faculty at the Southern California Institute of Architecture until 2009 when she moved on to the Woodbury University School of Architecture until 2018.
 In Spring 2020, Greiman became a tenured professor of design at the University of Southern California Roski School of Art and Design.

-With four honorary doctorates, April Greiman is seen as one of the "ultimate risktakers" for her unorthodox and progressive approach to design by embracing new technologies.
+With four honorary doctorates, April Greiman is seen as one of the "ultimate risktakers" for her approach to design by the use of new technologies.